Cray-HPE/docs-csm/operations/network/management_network/canu_validation_error.md

 validate_shcd - CRITICAL: None
 ```

-**SOLUTION:** Remove the connections going from sw-leaf-002 > sw-leaf-bmc-002, at this time CSM does not utilize these ports.
+**SOLUTION:** Remove the connections going from `sw-leaf-002` to `sw-leaf-bmc-002`, because at this time CSM does not utilize these ports.